 This was a single platform station west of Ballachulish.
 The station was around half a mile south of the ferry slip, the ferry crossing now being replaced by the Ballachulish Bridge.

 The platform was on the north side of the line, the side of the ferry.
-The concrete platform of this station remains today and the trackbed is now a cyclepath.
+The concrete platform of this station remains today and the trackbed is now a foot/cycle path.

 The waiting room was an unusual timber building.

 Fort William [1st]

 | Ballachulish Bridge|

 North Ballachulish Slip